scipy/scipy/doc/source/tutorial/ndimage.rst

 calculate the second derivative along a given direction and to construct the Laplace filter:

-    The function :obj:`generic_laplace` calculates a laplace filter using the function passed through :func:`derivative2` to calculate second derivatives.
+    The function :func:`generic_laplace` calculates a laplace filter using the function passed through :func:`derivative2` to calculate second derivatives.
 The function :func:`derivative2` should have the following
     signature: